umarhassan-mitodl/wgs.s10-spring-2021/content/pages/syllabus.md

 About the Instructor
 --------------------

-Moya Bailey was an [MLK Visiting Professor](https://mlkscholars.mit.edu/scholars/moya-z-bailey) at MIT for 2020–2021.
+Moya Bailey was an {{% resource_link "ddec332b-4f87-488a-95c5-fa768584943a" "MLK Visiting Professor" %}} at MIT for 2020–2021.
 Dr. Bailey is a scholar of critical race, feminist, and disability studies.
 Her work focuses on marginalized groups’ use of digital media to promote social justice as acts of self-affirmation and health promotion.
 She is interested in how race, gender, and sexuality are represented in media and medicine.
-She currently curates the [#transformDH](https://transformdh.org/) Tumblr initiative in Digital Humanities.
-She is also the digital alchemist for the [Octavia E. Butler Legacy Network](http://octaviabutlerlegacy.com/).
+She currently curates the {{% resource_link "c1e4bfe5-0e0c-43e9-ae98-d94ee9a16ddc" "#transformDH" %}} Tumblr initiative in Digital Humanities.
+She is also the digital alchemist for the {{% resource_link "ab379b34-35b6-41d3-b4b0-159bcaf05a5d" "Octavia E. Butler Legacy Network" %}}.

 Goals and Objectives
 --------------------